erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 ***My comments&expectations:*** Wow!!!
 It seems Kubernetes is designed in such a way that every agent has one job and does it well.
 There may be some problematic/missing pods in the cluster but we aim to solve this problem by using some controllers.
 Refreshing the whole pod may not be in the scope of pod controller, but it must be handled by other controllers in higher levels (See [Fundamental theorem of software engineering](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering)).

 ***Reality:*** There are [a bunch of built-in controllers](https://kubernetes.io/docs/concepts/workloads/controllers/) in Kubernetes.
-StatefulSets for stateful applications, DaemonSets for running an application in every node, ReplicaSets for running multiple instances with same pod spec, Deployments for declarative updates etc. <u> However, none of them has functionality to fix a pod in `CrashLoopBackOff` state.
+StatefulSets for stateful applications, DaemonSets for running an application in every node, ReplicaSets for running multiple instances with same pod spec, Deployments for declarative updates etc. <u> However, none of them has functionality to fix a pod in <b>CrashLoopBackOff</b> state.
 For them, the state of a pod is "given.".
 The only thing they do is to adapt their behavior according to this fact such as stopping rolling upgrades.
 BUT THEY DON'T TOUCH THE UNHEALTHY PODS. </u>

 Don't you believe me?
-Here is an example: https://gist.github.com/erkanerol/528eab81c0db1cdcc3b9a13560d58047 After one minute, you are going to observe 3 pods in `CrashLoopBackOff` state which will stick at this state forever if you don't delete them manually.
+Here is an example: https://gist.github.com/erkanerol/528eab81c0db1cdcc3b9a13560d58047 After one minute, you are going to observe 3 pods in <b>CrashLoopBackOff</b> state which will stick at this state forever if you don't delete them manually.

 <br>